 Glendalough is a stunning glacial valley in County Wicklow, renowned for an Early Medieval monastic settlement founded in the 6th century by St Kevin.
 It is also home to beautiful fauna and flaura and as it was deer rutting season whilst I was there, I was hoping to capture some vocalisations.
 There is a small population of Red Deer in Glendalough, but the most common species is Sika Deer.

 Like someone willing me to carry on, I found motivation again to continue the climb.
-This would probably be the only time I would come here, so I just had to keep going.
+This would probably be the only time I would come here so I just had to keep going.
 I drank some water before carrying on the climb and eventually, after another 15 minutes or so, the slope leveled out and I was at the top of the plateau.
-I continued along the path I heard more deer calls.
-As I headed towards where the calls had come from I started to hear them calling more frequently.
-But I soon realised they were located at the very bottom of the valley.
+I continued along the path and heard more deer calls in the distance.
+As I headed towards where the calls were coming from they began calling more frequently.
+My hopes were soon dashed however as I quickly realised they were located at the very bottom of the valley.
 It was too dangerous to climb down so I tried recording them with my parabolic reflector from the top of the plateau.
-Parabolic reflectors can really help pin point a specific sound source but directly behind where the deer were located was a large gushing river, making recording a clean deer vocalisations was impossible.
+Parabolic reflectors can really help pin point a specific sound source but they were just too far and directly behind where the deer were located was a large gushing river, making recording clean deer vocalisations impossible.

-I decided to carry on along the path, but I soon began to feel the discouragement creeping in again.
-The weather conditions were really harsh and I was dreaming of a steaming hot cup of tea.
+I decided to carry on along the path, but soon began to feel discouragement creeping in again.
+Weather conditions were really harsh and I was dreaming of a steaming hot cup of tea.
 I passed a small group of walkers who were coming from the opposite direction.
-We stopped and chatted and I explained I was trying to record the deer, but that I was feeling discouraged and ready to turn back.
-One of them, an older gentleman, said to me that if I carry on the way I was going I wouldn’t get any more wet than I already was, it would only take about thirty minutes longer than it would take if I were to turn back and that there’s a good chance I would see some more deer.
+We stopped and chatted and I explained I was trying to record the deer but that I was feeling discouraged and ready to turn back.
+One of them, an older gentleman, said to me that if I carry on the way I was going I wouldn’t get any more wet than I already was, it would only take about twenty minutes longer than it would take if I were to turn back and that there’s a good chance I would see some deer.
 For the second time that morning, my motivation had been boosted and I decided to take his advice and carry on.
 And he was right.

 I arrived back to my car wet and tired but extremely satisfied to have completed the 10 km hike.
 I was grateful to my two guardian angels that day : the first deer that called out at the exact moment I was contemplating turning back and the walker I had chatted with that helped convince me to keep going.
 The hike had taken 4 hours in total, and despite the challenging conditions I had seen some of Geldalough’s most stunning scenery, including heaths, bogs, Scots pine woodland, waterfalls, rivers, streams and lake.